-Undertake an internship in vibrant Bangkok as part of the Thailand Internship Programme 2017.
-Applications close on Thursday, 26 May 2016.
+Undertake an internship in vibrant Bangkok as part of the Thailand Internship Programme 2018.

 This six-week internship programme, organised in collaboration with Mahidol University, provides an opportunity to gain valuable experience living and working in an international and intercultural environment.
 Examples of internships undertaken by UC students in the past include working in a research role for Greenpeace and in a marketing position with one of Thailand's biggest hotel groups.
 There are also many other internship opportunities available, including working as a teaching assistant at Mahidol University or working at a foundation that cares for at risk children.

-Successfully applicants will also participate in a four-week part-time Thai culture and language course run by a group of Mahidol University students who will be at UC at the start of semester two 2016.
+Successful applicants will also participate in a four-week part-time Thai culture and language course run by a group of Mahidol University students who will be at UC at the start of semester two 2017.

 - Activities and day trips in and around Bangkok